dk872/javasoftware-lab3/README.md

 ## Features
 - Create Clothing objects with type, brand, color, price, and size.
 - Validate object fields to prevent invalid data.
-- Sort an array of clothing items by price in ascending order.
+- Sort an array of clothing items by type in ascending order.
-- Sort an array of clothing items by size in descending order.
+- Sort an array of clothing items by brand in descending order.
 - Search for an identical clothing object in the array.
 - Display the initial array, sorted arrays, and search results in the console.
 - Includes overridden equals(), hashCode(), and toString() methods for proper object comparison and display.